The Art of Crafting Internal Comms Campaigns

 - PRO TIP: Throughout the campaign (not just at the end), sync up with the main stakeholder and ask them how they are tracking towards their goals.
 This will help you be more agile and adjust your internal communications strategy in real-time.

-Proving the Success of Internal Communication Campaigns
+Proving the Success of Your Campaigns

 - Who opened the message?